-Unless specifically otherwise chosen by the Subscriber in the Subscriber Agreement, the Subscriber does not agree to the publication of the Certificate in the LuxTrust Public Repository of Certificates immediately on creation.
+Unless otherwise specified in the CP or specifically chosen by the Subscriber in the Subscriber Agreement, the Subscriber does not agree to the publication of the Certificate in the LuxTrust Public Repository of Certificates immediately on creation.
 The Subscriber is made aware by the CSP that refusal to publish his Certificates may lead to usage difficulties if his counterpart expects to get the Subscriber's Certificates from the certificate publishing services of LuxTrust.

 LuxTrust publishes the digital Certificates that have been accepted to be published by Subscribers and information about these certificates in (an) online publicly available repositories(y).
 LuxTrust S.A., acting as CSP, reserves right to publish Certificate status information on third party repositories.
-The Subscribers are notified that the CA only publishes information they submit as the information to be certificate.
+The Subscribers are notified that the CA only publishes information they submit as the information to be certified in the Certificate.